binhex/arch-krusader/README.md

 **Notes**

+`ENABLE_STARTUP_SCRIPTS` when set to `yes` will allow a user to install additional packages from the official Arch Repository or the Arch User Repository (AUR) via scripts located in the folder `/config/home/scripts/`.
+A sample script is located at `/config/home/scripts/example-startup-script.sh` with comments to guide the user on script creation.

 User ID (PUID) and Group ID (PGID) can be found by issuing the following command for the user you want to run the container as:-

 ```